AP PHOTOS: In Iran, isolated musicians perform from rooftops

 But the coronavirus pandemic has loosened some mores, as doctors and nurses dance in social media videos that earlier could have served as grounds for arrest.

-Among those taking to the rooftops are female musicians like 36-year-old composer and tar player Midya Farajnejad.
-A tar is a long-necked stringed instrument
+Among those taking to the rooftops is 36-year-old composer and tar player Midya Farajnejad.
+A tar is a long-necked stringed instrument.

-“It is not easy for me to stay at home and not be on stage or in studio during quarantine, so I ... play tar on the roof, to share my emotions with the neighbors,” Farajnejad said during a lull in one recent session.
+“It is not easy for me to stay at home and not be on stage or in studio during quarantine, so I ... play tar on the roof, to share my emotions with the neighbors,” Farajnejad said during a lull in one of his recent sessions.

 Others, like 26-year-old accordion player Kaveh Ghafari, agree.

-Note: This story was first published on April 16, 2020.
-It was updated on April 17, 2020 to correct that Midya Farajnejad, a 36-year-old composer and tar player, is a man, not a woman.